 Once data is transmitted from MorphoTrust equipment, that data is transferred to the DPS and FBI, and MorphoTrust no longer can

 access it.
 MorphoTrust never has access to any applicant criminal history information.
 There have been no incidents of

 improper data dissemination through hacking or negligent employee conduct during MorphoTrust’s contract with DPS.

-professions of architecture, landscape architecture, and interior design.
+of the practice of the professions of architecture, landscape architecture, and interior design.